davidgondelach/DESTO/README.md

 # DensityEstimation
 Matlab code for global thermospheric density estimation using: 1) radar range and range-rate measurements, 2) GPS position measurements or 3) two-line element data.

 This is a complete toolbox for Matlab that enables you to estimate the global thermospheric density using radar, GPS or two-line-element data.
 Three different reduced-order density models can be employed for the estimation.
-Details of the technique and models can be found in the journal paper, see https://doi.org/10.1029/2019SW002356 or https://arxiv.org/abs/1910.00695.

 Copyright © 2020 by David Gondelach and Richard Linares